YosysHQ/yosys/docs/source/using_yosys/synthesis/memory.rst

 .. literalinclude:: /code_examples/macro_commands/memory.ys
    :language: yoscrypt
    :start-after: #end:
-   :caption: Passes called by :cmd:ref:`memory`
+   :caption: Passes called by `memory`

 .. todo:: Make ``memory_*`` notes less quick

 Some quick notes:

--  :cmd:ref:`memory_dff` merges registers into the memory read- and write cells.
+-  `memory_dff` merges registers into the memory read- and write cells.
--  :cmd:ref:`memory_collect` collects all read and write cells for a memory and transforms them into one multi-port memory cell.
+-  `memory_collect` collects all read and write cells for a memory and transforms them into one multi-port memory cell.
--  :cmd:ref:`memory_map` takes the multi-port memory cell and transforms it to address decoder logic and registers.
+-  `memory_map` takes the multi-port memory cell and transforms it to address decoder logic and registers.

-For more information about :cmd:ref:`memory`, such as disabling certain sub commands, see :doc:`/cmd/memory`.
+For more information about `memory`, such as disabling certain sub commands, see :doc:`/cmd/memory`.

 Example